 Plant-based and clean label: China’s Haofood targets the increasingly label-sensitive consumer with latest NPD

-The brand touted plans to eventually move into direct-to-consumer space in supermarkets, as well as expansion to Singapore with the same flavours in time.
+The brand touted plans to eventually move into direct-to-consumer space in supermarkets, as well as expansion to Singapore in time.

 Dietary supplementation of taurine, a natural amino acid that plays a protective role in the retina, is pivotal in reducing visual fatigue and for the maintenance of ocular health, according to a study published in Nutrients.

 Chinese researchers found that taurine supplementation is effective in improving retinal photoreceptor degeneration, and retinal and optic nerve damage.

 Taurine’s high-safety profile has allowed it to be added to various functional food and drink products.
 Further research on the synergistic effect of taurine in combination with other ingredients is necessary for future development.

 Food trade globalisation: E-commerce and digitalisation crucial for brands to attain recognition – Alibaba, Philippines DTI

 Rising consumer concentration on social media has amplified the need for large and small brands alike to establish a digital presence and solidify e-commerce networks, especially in strongly connected markets such as China, South East Asia and the Middle East.

 This was the conclusion of an expert panel discussing international F&B trade in the post-pandemic era held in Dubai, which comprised Alibaba Head of Global Strategic Partnerships Tim Song, Philippines Department of Trade and Industry (DTI) Assistant Secretary Glenn Peñaranda, and Riceland Foods Vice President Mark Holt.